fcannizzohz/demo-cache/02_ADVANCED_CACHE_PATTERNS.md

 }
 ```

+The test `com.hazelcast.fcannizzohz.democache.TopActiveCustomersPipelineTest#testPipeline()` shows how this pipeline works when executed.

 At the same time, an order refresher process can be dispatched via distributed executor on the cluster.
 This process,
 fully implemented in `com.hazelcast.fcannizzohz.democache.TopCustomerRefresher` looks like: